 How will healthcare improve for 2019 and beyond?
 What are the top medical innovations?
 What kinds of changes can you expect to see the next time you see a doctor or go to the hospital?
 There is a continuous stream of new developments in medicine, many of which are changing the way doctors practice medicine.
 Every year Cleveland Clinic gathers opinions from their doctors and researchers to determine a list of 10 medical innovations they believe will shape healthcare for the coming year and beyond.
-Today’s post covers the first 5 innovations for 2019 – next week’s post will cover the remaining five.
+Today’s post covers the first 5 innovations for 2019 – read part 2 here for the the remaining 5 innovations.

 #1 Alternative Therapy for Pain: Fighting the Opioid Crisis

 I think we all know by now that there is a serious opioid crisis in the US.
 Every day, an average of 116 people die from opioid-related drug overdoses, most of whom started with prescription opioids.
 Not only is this ruining many lives, it’s also expensive.
 To date, it’s estimated that the economic cost of the opioid crisis is $1 trillion.

 Alternative pain management remedies, such as electrical stimulation therapy and stress management are not enough to stem the crisis.
 A new approach to opioid prescription may be the answer.
 Doctors can now use pharmacogenomics (the study of how genes affect a person’s response to drugs) to find the safest, most effective medication for each patient.
 Since doctors now have increased access to genetic testing, pharmacogenomics is poised to have a significant impact in 2019.